Method 1 – Applying VBA VLookup Function to Find Value from Another Workbook Without Opening It

 How to Vlookup in Same Worksheet Within Same Workbook Using VBA VLookup Function in Excel

-It’s a simple task to Vlookup from the same worksheet.
-We will show the way to do it with VBA.
+Vlookup from the same worksheet is a simple task.
+We will show you how to do it with VBA.

 Insert the added code in a new module and run it.
 You may need to change the workbook and sheet name.